Translations: English • 日本語

 I enjoy studying the Japanese language and culture.
 Over time I’ve found lots of helpful resources that I use to study.

 Standard Japanese-English dictionary.
-The other direction works too.
 Simple interface, good content.

 How to read the kana should definitely be the first thing to learn.

 Good grammar reference.
 Topics are basically ordered with more basic/fundamental ones first and more niche ones later.
 All topics have example sentences, as well as explanations in English.

 I like this resource because it teaches Japanese grammar from the foundations.

 For instance, consider how this resources teaches the “polite form”.